Anna-Louise Plowman: Career

 From 2016 to 2017, she played chamber maid Mrs Hudson in the series Black Sails, which also starred Toby Stephens.

 Personal life

-Plowman married actor Toby Stephens, who is the son of actors Dame Maggie Smith and the late Sir Robert Stephens, in London, in 2001.
-In May 2007, Plowman and Stephens had their first child, a son named Eli Alistair.
-Simon Gray, the renowned British playwright (who wrote Japes, a stage play, and Missing Dates, a radio drama, both of which starred Stephens), was Eli's godfather.
-Their daughters, Tallulah and Kura, were born in May 2009 and in September 2010, respectively.
+Plowman married actor Toby Stephens, son of actors Maggie Smith and Robert Stephens, in London, in 2001.
+In 2007, Plowman and Stephens had their first child.
+British playwright Simon Gray, who wrote Japes, a stage play, and Missing Dates, a radio drama, both of which starred Stephens, was the child's godfather.
+Their daughters were born in 2009 and in 2010, respectively.